72nd/nocopy/README.md

 Very simple REST client library and CLI app for the Airtable alternative [NocoDB](https://nocodb.com/) using [pydanitc](https://pydantic-docs.helpmanual.io/) models.

-(This by far not a complete implementation of the API, it's what I need for the moment.)
+(This by far not a complete implementation of the API, it's what I need for the moment.
+Current progress [here](todo.md))

 ## CLI Usage